Syncfusion AI Assistant

 Getting Started with Blazor WebAssembly Standalone App

-29 Aug 20256 minutes to read
+15 Apr 20265 minutes to read

 Using Playground

-Blazor Playground allows you to interact with our Blazor components directly in your web browser without need to install any required NuGet packages.
-By default, the Syncfusion.Blazor package is included in this.
+Blazor Playground allows interaction with Syncfusion Blazor components directly in a web browser without needing to install any NuGet packages.
+By default, the Syncfusion.Blazor package is included.

-Using Syncfusion Blazor Templates
+Using Syncfusion® Blazor Templates

-You can create a Blazor WebAssembly Standalone App using Syncfusion Blazor Templates in both Visual Studio and Visual Studio Code.
+You can create a Blazor WebAssembly Standalone App using Syncfusion® Blazor Templates in both Visual Studio and Visual Studio Code.

-Manually Creating a Project
+Manually creating a project

 Prerequisites